Send Custom Notifications using Intune | Endpoint Manager

 On the Review + Create tab, review the information and when ready to send the notification, select Create.

-How Intune Custom Notifications Looks
+How Custom Notifications Looks on Android Devices

-The notification appears on the device and should be visible on the lock screen.
+The notification appears on the Android device and should be visible on the lock screen.
 The message details are shown based on the settings that you have configured on your phone.
 Most people avoid displaying sensitive information on lock screen and the message can be read only after unlocking the phone.